zhlu4172/Love-Map/README.md

 - **Google Maps API**: For map visualization and location search
 - **Cesium.js**: For 3D globe visualization and interactive Earth rendering
 - **Geoapify API**: For geocoding and location services
+- **Core Location**: For GPS location services and current location detection

 ### **Other Tools**
 - **Xcode**: For development and debugging.